A Survey of Reinforcement Learning from Human Feedback: Feedback

 In addition to learning the main reward function, critique can also be used for safety evaluation. \citet{cosner2022safetyaware} train a secondary reward model focused on safety from binary action critiques.
 This is in addition to the main reward model, which is trained from comparisons in their approach.
 Note that this secondary safety model could, in principle, be trained with any of the feedback types discussed here, using methods identical to the ones used for reward learning.

 \paragraph{Comparisons}

 Binary comparisons and rankings are among the most common types of feedback.
 The defining features of comparisons are that the human passively observes the behavior (\textbf{involvement}), gives relative feedback on multiple instances (\textbf{arity}), and does so explicitly (\textbf{explicitness}) with an evaluative \textbf{intent}.
-It is most commonly given on a segment (\textbf{granularity}), but other granularities are possible in principle~\citep{cosner2022safetyaware}.
+It is most commonly given on a segment (\textbf{granularity}), but other granularities such as individual actions are also possible~\citep{cosner2022safetyaware}.
 Similarly, comparisons are commonly requested on an instance level (\textbf{abstraction}), but this is not a requirement.

 Comparisons were first used for direct policy learning~\citep{akrour2011preferencebased,cheng2011preferencebased}, but were later extended to the reward-learning setting~\citep{wirth2016modelfree,christiano2017deep}.
 The most common setting~\citep{christiano2017deep} relies on pairwise comparisons of trajectory segments, but comparisons of individual states or actions were also considered in early \gls{PbRL} works~\citep{furnkranz2012preferencebased} and comparisons can even be extended to more abstract trajectory features \citep{pinsler2018sample}.